coyotiv-sose/graduation-project-mai-soup/README.md

 ### Customising the environment

 If you want to configure your containers differently, e.g. using your own MongoDB instance instead of the containerized one, create a `.env` file in the backend and frontend directories with the appropriate values.
 There is a `.env.example` provided with the default values.
 If you wish to leave some of the variables at their default values, just omit them from the `.env` file.
+Then, uncomment the relevant lines in `docker-compose.yml`.

 If using your own MongoDB instance, there is no need to run the mongo service, so you can run the app with: